 If you are looking to offer fishing and sailing charters, become a certified instructor or provide guide services commercially, then the Operator of Uninspected Passenger Vessels Captain's License (OUPV) is for you.
 This license is the most popular license and is commonly referred to as a Six-pack because it allows the holder to take up to six paying passengers and crew out on the water.

-The OUPV/Six-pack licenses are issued in three forms:
+OUPV/Six-pack Captain's Licenses are issued in three forms:

 An inland license allowing the holder to operate commercially on bays, sounds, rivers, and lakes

 A Great Lakes and inland license: this license allows you to operate on both the Great Lakes and inland waterways

 A near coastal license: this permits you to operate on both inland waterways as well as near coastal waters out to 100 miles offshore

 3 How do you study for the OUPV license test?

 The Mariners Learning System suite of Coast Guard-approved courses offers an alternative to the regular testing process held at the USCG regional exam centers.
 These OUPV/Six-pack license courses are structured for those pursuing a professional career in commercial boating operations and for recreational boaters wishing to increase their knowledge.

 Upon completion of your OUPV/Six-pack course, taking our proctored exam, and meeting other USCG captain’s license requirements such as documenting boating experience, passing a physical examination, and passing a drug test, you simply submit within one year the MLS certificate of completion and application package to the nearest Coast Guard regional exam center.
 Upon their review and approval, you will be issued your license.

 4 Captain’s license vs. boating license: What’s the difference?